tsixom/M5StickC-Plus-2-Gemini-Assistant/README.md

 Choose your Wi-Fi network and enter your password.

-Below the Wi-Fi credentials, enter your Gemini API key and the Speech-to-Text (STT) server URL.
+Below the Wi-Fi credentials, enter your Gemini API key and the Speech-to-Text (STT) server URL.(follow the steps below to get stt url and gemini api)

 Click Save to start the AI Mode.